 High blood Pressure And Sinus Congestion

-These points emphasize the connection between sinus infections and high blood pressure and highlight the importance of proper diagnosis and treatment for both conditions.
+These points explain correlation between sinus infection and high blood pressure and highlights the need for proper diagnoses and treatments of these two conditions.

 Can Sinus Infection Cause High Blood Pressure?